I have the best parents in my classes. Maybe I am biased, but I really do feel that I have the best parents and their children are lucky.

 Today wasn’t that much better.
-She got really upset in public, because I tried to “help” her because she was spilling all of her snack on the floor.
+Abby got really upset in public because I tried to “help” her because she was spilling all of her snacks on the floor.
 She would hit me and would get down on the floor and cry.
 I decided to bring her back home and she again didn’t want to be in the car seat.
 She started hitting and scratching my face violently.

 I feel so lost and overwhelmed.
 I am thinking she is probably working on autonomy but I also am afraid I am “enabling” these behaviors by letting her be.
 For instance, she now won’t even eat her food, but will either want the food from my plate (even when it’s the same exact food) or she will just want to nurse all day.

 Sorry, this email got a little long.
 I felt so exhausted and defeated today, so I wanted to reach out to you in desperation.

 My heart went to Jen and Abby.
 I re-read the letter a few times… I was not sure what to suggest.
 Frequently I listen to a parent and see what needs adjustment right away.
 However this time, I knew Jen and I know her as a kind and mindful parent, who already implementing a respectful approach, I was not sure what else she can do.
 So I decided that I need to chat with her on the phone, before proposing any big suggestions.